memoio/meeda-docs/README.md

 * Low cost

-## Contribution Guidelines

-This documentation website is built by [GitBook](https://www.gitbook.com/).
-Any modifications on github will be synchronized to gitbook, and modifications on gitbook will also be synchronized to github.

-We welcome community contributions!

-Please ensure to create a new branch for your changes and gives a correct and sufficient commit message before commit.

 ## Directory Structure

-* docs/learn: Contains a detailed introduction to meeda.
+* docs/learn: Contains a detailed introduction to Meeda.

 * docs/node: Deployment, configuration, and startup guidance for all nodes.